Our Story

 Hello!
 I’m Lisa Hovis, and I own and run PhotoSynthesis.
 I’m a digital designer and photographer, and my shop wouldn’t exist without the help of my amazing staff.
 I’m beyond grateful for their passion to help the people who walk through our door find special ways to preserve their stories.

 The history of PhotoSynthesis dates back to 1999 when I moved to France.
 Shortly before moving there, I received one of the first affordable digital cameras on the market, an Olympus Camedia.
 It was just 1.2 megapixels!!
 I was instantly obsessed.
 I stocked up on batteries and ridiculously expensive memory cards.
 The ‘big’ photos I took were just 600x400 pixels.
+I carried a rechargeable battery pack on my belt, yes I was THAT person.

 Wanting to manipulate the images I took while spending hours walking around Dijon, I taught myself Photoshop so I could digitally restore photos and create unique story collages.
 I also began using my old and new family photos to create visual memory collages of my family.
 I loved this work, and knew I wanted to create an online business focused on photos and imagery.